 Whether dietary restrictions or which floor you’d like your hotel room to be on, Disney does its best to accommodate guests whenever possible.
 The same goes for churchgoers on Easter Sunday.

 Typically, Disney World offers Easter church services on Sunday morning, usually in the Fantasia Ballroom at Disney’s Contemporary Resort.
-(The Fiesta Ballroom at Disney’s Coronado Springs Resort, where Christmas services were offered for 2021, is also a possibility.)
+(The Fiesta Ballroom at Disney’s Coronado Springs Resort, where Christmas services were offered in previous years, is also a possibility.)
 In past years, Catholic Mass was held at both 8 AM and 10:30 AM, while a Protestant service was held at 9:15 AM.

 To attend religious services at Disney’s Contemporary Resort, keep in mind that you won’t be able to park at the hotel unless you have a valid hotel or dining reservation there.
 Instead, take either the monorail or bus.
 Park your car in the Magic Kingdom parking lot and hop on the resort monorail.
 Or, take the bus to Magic Kingdom from your Disney hotel, then walk across the street.

 Does Disney World do anything special for Easter?